South Kaipara Head: History

 The Waionui Inlet to the north of the peninsula is the site of a number of middens dating to the archaic period of Māori history.
 European settlers began purchasing land on the peninsula from the 1870s.
 In the 1880s, Alfred Buckland developed much of the peninsula as a cattle run.
 The land was subdivided into individual farming blocks in the 1920s.

+Following the passing of the Ngati Whatua o Kaipara Claims Settlement Act 2013, the name of the peninsula, known informally as South Head Peninsula, was officially gazetted by the New Zealand Geographic Board as Te Korowai-o-Te-Tonga Peninsula (lit. 'the cloak of the south') on 25 July 2013.

 Biodiversity

 The rare korowai gecko is endemic to the west coast of the Auckland Region such as Te Korowai-o-Te-Tonga Peninsula, and is named after the peninsula.